Sri Charitropakhyan: 98. Tale of Heer Ranjha

-100. Tale of Clever Woman
+100. Tale of a Clever Woman

 In Raghu-kul a king named Roopeswar was a famous and respected in Nagar of Ropar (now Punjab).
 He had a queen named "Chittar Kumari" and she was very beautiful and no other woman was equally beautiful to her.
 A Danav (demon) came over from Lanka to Ropar.
 He was enticed by the Rani and Danav mind got fixed on her.
 The king called his bishops for consulting to get rid of Danav.
 And they sent a powerful Muslim general (Mullah) to fight him off and Mullah challenged Danav with his power.
 Danav responded by lifting the castle around him in one hand and Mullah in other and he placed castle on his head as if he is the pillar supporting him and the castle fell on him and this is how he sent the mullah to Jampur (City of Death).
 Then, the king sent his second Muslim general, who Danav lifted from legs and banged him on earth and killed him.
 Then came another one who he picked and threw in the river.

 Then came a woman in front of Danav, and she started praising the dana and this pacified the Danav.
 She enticed the Danav.
 She fed the Danav with various kind of food and wines, which made Danav happy.
 She started doing this every day for him and he started trusting her more and more.

 One day she sat sad in front of her and Danav asked her, you take good care of me and you ask nothing for return.
 Tell me what you want, why are you sad and I will fulfill your wish.
 He asked 2 or 3 times and she responded by saying.
 I am bothered by an Asur (demon) and I don't think you can do anything about it.

 Hearing this the Danav wrote a Jantar for her and told her take this and whosoever sees it once will be burned to ashes.
 She smartly took it from him and opened it and showed him immediately.
 Danav saw it himself and burned himself to ashes.

 Lesson: Thus, the Danav who could not have been even won over by the powerful "kings of kings" Indra, ended up being deceived (Charitar) by a simple woman.